myrrlyn/apocrypha.es/priv/archive/1sapb9.md

 timeline, just it’s been rewound, and it’s recording over a new show.
 We don’t necessarily know what will happen (or has happened, depending one where you are in the tape).
-The Elder Scrolls seem to have an idea, but they only become fixed *after* the event has occurred.
+The Elder Scrolls seem to have an idea, but they only become fixed _after_ the event has occurred.

-If an elder scroll was used in an attempt to see what happened on, say, the 29th of Last Seed, 3E 433, before that bit of the tape has been watched, it would tell you what could happen, but several different versions, because there have been *several* 29th of Last Seed, 3E 433’s.
+If an elder scroll was used in an attempt to see what happened on, say, the 29^th^ of Last Seed, 3E 433, before that bit of the tape has been watched, it would tell you what could happen, but several different versions, because there have been _several_ 29^th^ of Last Seed, 3E 433’s.
 It looks forwards, and sideways, and up ways and downways.
 And all ways are correct.

 What’s also interesting is what this means for those who manage to leave Mundus, either permanently, or temporarily.

 Vehk is now in Aetherius, which means he has always been there, even before he arrived, and after he left.
-So should this Kalpa end, *this Kalpa’s edition of* *Vehk/Vivec*  will have survived no matter what.
+So should this Kalpa end, _this Kalpa’s edition of_ _Vehk/Vivec_ will have survived no matter what.
 He could easily meddle in future Kalpas, or past ones.
 He is outside Akatosh’s influence of Linear Time.

+![Aurbis][2]{:.float-right}

 The same could be said of the Mantella, or at least the area holding the Mantella (I’ve occasionally thought of it as existing within a pocket of Mundus,